The amount of characters seen during Songs of War is so huge that they've had to split into different pages:

 - Deadpan Snarker: He can be this at times.If you wanted to kill me, we could've just gone with an execution!

 - Didn't Want an Adventure: He explains that he doesn't have what it takes to be a warrior or a hero, and that he just got lucky.
-This doesn't stop the officials at Felden from forcing him into the job of investigating the Necromancers anyway.
+This doesn't stop the officials at Felora from forcing him into the job of investigating the Necromancers anyway.

 - Dressing as the Enemy: In Episode 5, he dresses himself in the robes of one of the Necromancers in order to find where their hideout is and to infiltrate it.
+This disguise works until Episode 7, where Xaria tells him to burn down Niika's treefort, and he's unmasked as a spy.

 - Foil: To Jalkar.
 Both are thieves with a history of crime who prefer to work alone, but are forced to partner up with someone else in their respective storylines.
-However, Lucan did petty crime and minor theft, while Jalkar staged much bigger heists, like the dragon egg in Etherea.
+However, Lucan did petty crime and minor theft, while Jalkar staged much bigger heists, like the Dragon Egg in Etherea.
 Lucan is also a much more heroic character than Jalkar, and he became a better person while Jalkar became worse.

 - The Hero: He is one of the three main protagonists (alongside Abbigail and Senn) of the series, specifically, hes the hero of the Necromancer storyline.